Featured Image

 The sacrament of holy orders in the Catholic Church includes three orders: bishops, priests, and deacons, in decreasing order of rank, collectively comprising the clergy.
 In the phrase “holy orders”, the word “holy” means “set apart for a sacred purpose”.

-If you are discerning a vocation, please contact the diocesan office of vocations at the Diocese of Youngstown at (330) 744-8451 or email Reverend Chad Johnson at cjohnson@youngstowndiocese.org or our pastor, Fr.
-Kopp, would be happy to speak with you.
+If you are discerning a vocation, please contact the diocesan office of vocations at the Diocese of Youngstown at (330) 744-8451 or email Reverend Chad Johnson at cjohnson@youngstowndiocese.org.

 Anointing of the Sick